BigDigits multiple-precision arithmetic source code

 The original requirement to avoid allocating memory was not practical, though.
 Even worse, having a fixed maximum size constant hidden away in the include file was a cause of problems for some users.
 So we've added dynamic memory allocation for those "mp" functions that needed temporary variables of varying length, and then for the "bd" functions we added full internal memory handling.
 We've tested these functions in a variety of situations for memory leakage.
 Provided you use the bdFree() before you exit, there should be no memory leaks.

 We experimented with using Montgomery Exponentiation for an improved ModExp function, but we ended up up with little or no improvement and some very hairy code, so we dropped it.
-We did add an mpSquare function which gives about a 40% speed improvement against using multiplication, but again at the cost of some complicated code.
+However, adding sliding-window exponentiation in version 2.2 made some significant improvements.
+Adding an mpSquare function gives about a 40% speed improvement against using multiplication, but again at the cost of some complicated code.
 Using this improves the ModExp function overall by about 10% on the average.

 We used Knuth Vol 2 [KNUTH] and Menezes [MENEZES] as the primary references plus the other documents noted in the references.
 All functions in BigDigits were derived from first principles using the algorithms described in the primary references.
 We are advised that this code complies with the definition of an original work for the purposes of copyright.